 You create an image provider with at least one image, and you may specify two additional images to use under certain conditions.
 The specified images are template images, with a color applied to them prior to display.
 The clock face displaying the complication determines how the images are composited together and which tint color is applied.

-Every image provider must contain a one-piece image, comprised of a single template image.
+Every image provider must contain a one-piece image, composed of a single template image.
 In multicolor classic complications, ClockKit applies the color in the

 tint property to your template image and displays the results in your complication.
-If you do not specify a value for the
+If you don’t specify a value for the

 tint property, the image provider applies the tint color associated with the underlying template or white if the template doesn’t specify a color.
 In tinted graphic complications, ClockKit ignores the